Depleted, or deficient levels of vitamin B12 in human blood have been associated with several hair loss concerns & scalp pain.

 The metabolic process of B12 is involved in the production of new DNA, and the formation of all types of blood cells.
-B12 also plays an essential role in folate and amino acid metabolism and synthesis of citric acid, all akin in hair growth.
+B12 also plays an essential role in folate and amino acid metabolism and synthesis of citric acid, all akin to hair growth.

 B12 is necessary for the development of healthy hair cells and for the growth phase to function to its full potential so that hair grows strong and doesn’t fall out prematurely.
 B12 also influences the regulation of the function of the sebaceous glands which are key in the maintenance of hair growth, a sebaceous gland is connected to every hair follicle.
 The hair growth cycle also relies on the production of new DNA – hair cell formation is the 2nd fasted dividing cell in humans.